 Turns out it's really easy to make barbecue sauce at home.
 It only takes a few minutes to whip up a batch.
 You can use it for all kinds of things — from BBQ ribs, BBQ shrimp or sausage, pulled pork sandwiches to BBQ chicken pizza.
-You can even use it with highly nutritious natto (Japanese fermented soybeans — extremely high in vitamin K2) — check back tomorrow for the recipe!
+You can even use it for my highly nutritious BBQ Natto with Shrimp recipe.
+(Natto is Japanese fermented soybeans — extremely high in vitamin K2.)

-This BBQ sauce is a Kansas City barbecue sauce.
-As opposed to Texas BBQ, North Carolina, or South Carolina BBQ sauce.
+This BBQ sauce is a Kansas City BBQ sauce.
+As opposed to Texas barbecue, North Carolina, or South Carolina BBQ sauce.
 I don't use any sugar (with the exception of the sugar in the ketchup).
 Just honey and good old-fashioned molasses.
 I make mine mild, but you can make it hotter if you like.